univention/univention-portal/helm/portal-consumer/README.md

-# portal-listener
+# portal-consumer

-A Helm chart for the Univention Portal Listener
+A Helm chart for the Univention Portal Consumer

 - **Version**: 0.1.0
 - **Type**: application